(Photography by Jim Lipschutz)

-On the face of it, what I just said sounds a bit ridiculous when you think about it, doesn’t it?
+On the face of it, what I just said might sound a bit ridiculous.

-In short, setting up a sales website to sell fine art photography, and leaving it at that, has become the de facto way, and we’ve blinkered ourselves to any other possibilities.
+In short, setting up a sales website to sell fine art photographs—and leaving it at that—has become the de facto way.

-But that still leaves the question of why most fine art photographers are seeing such poor sales online.
+But that still leaves the question of why most fine art photographers see such poor sales online.

 - The fine art qualities of the work are just not present…

-- The photographer presents incoherent themes or a lack of a distinct artistic style…
+- The photographer presents incoherent themes or no distinct artistic style…

-- There’s simply insufficient exposure of the photography to the right audience…
+- There’s insufficient exposure of the photography to the right audience…

-That said, and assuming that your work is something people would actually want to invest in if only they had the chance, I think there’s another very big reason why most photographers experience low sales:
+That said, assuming your work is something people would invest in given the chance, I think there’s another big reason why most photographers experience low sales:

 People buy from people and, more importantly, they buy from people they like and who they can relate to in some meaningful way…